-The University Library, located on the second floor of the Library/Technology Building, provides resources for students, faculty, staff and the Wiregrass community.
-Resources include 100,000 books and 247 serials.
-A multitude of online databases are available both on campus and remotely.
+The University Library, located on the second floor of the Everett Hall, provides resources for students, faculty, staff and the Wiregrass community.
+Resources include 100,000 books and 193 serials.
+Users can charge out audio books, DVDs and CDs A multitude of online databases are available both on campus and remotely.
 Other resources that are needed can be obtained through the library's interlibrary loan services.
-The library offers 27 public access computers.
-Copiers, printers and microfilm/microfiche reader printers are available to all.
-The Curriculum Lab houses an array of teacher resources for creating lesson plans.
+The library offers 34 public access computers.
+Copiers, printers, a microform reader/printer, and a high resolution scanner are available to all.
+For the creative person, a 3D printer, a Cricut die cut, and laminating is available for use.
+FitDesk bikes and elliptical machines are available for those wishing to exercise while studying.
+Students or faculty wishing to collaborate on a project can easily do so at our collaborative work station.
 The library is open 64 hours a week.